amamina/GeneExpression_R_Analysis/README.md

 The base R script was provided by GEO as part of their analysis tools.
 All interpretations, visualizations, and explanations are my own.
 Reproduced and explored GEO differential expression workflow to understand the computational steps behind microarray/RNA-seq analysis.
 This project reflects my growing expertise in bioinformatics, data analysis, and molecular interpretation using real-world genomic datasets.

+# Author
+Reproduced, documented, and interpreted by Amina.